genyleap/Project-Template/README.md

 - -5 O3 with fast none accurate math calculations, optimizations for speed over optimizations for size.

-- ِYou can set or change your project's basic information such as name, description, link, etc.
+- You can set or change your project's basic information such as name, description, link, etc.

 ```
 set(PROJECT_NAME "ProjectTemplate" CACHE STRING "Project Name")